ladifire-opensource/go-parse-phones/README.md

   // output: [{0912525555 +84912525555 Vinaphone 22 32} {0943 311 366 +84943311366 Vinaphone 47 59} {+84 968 552 221 +84968552221 Viettel 78 93}]
 }
 ```

+## Notes
+This package only suport Vietnamese phone numbers yet.
+Other countries will be support in the next version